-Covenant Orthodox Presbyterian Church had its origin with public worship held on Sunday afternoons in Grove City’s First Baptist Church throughout the summer of 1936.
-She was established in an era when the truths of the Reformation were being denied.
-For the glory of Christ, her members wanted to reclaim and propagate that biblical faith and vision.
+Our congregation began in 1936 when a small group of people began meeting on Sunday afternoons throughout the summer in the Grove City Baptist building (where the BP gas station now stands at the corner of South Broad and Main).
+They were deeply concerned with the increasing liberalism of the Presbyterian USA denomination they had been attending.
+For the glory of Christ, her members wanted to reclaim and propagate the biblical faith and vision of the Reformation.
 The church was officially organized on October 20, 1936, as the Westminster Presbyterian Church with sixteen charter members.

 For the first year or so, Rev. Robert L. Atwell pastored the little group, which included names still prominent in the Grove City area: Armour, Atwell, Clark, and Clelland among them.